MastMind/MineTunnel/README.md

 }
 ```

-Where `proto` in root node is tunnel's proto by default, `port` in root node is default port and `encryption_plugins` is array of encryptors (object with name field and path to the encryptor's so; name is unique for encryptor and using as identificator).
+Where `proto` in root node is tunnel's proto by default, `port` in root node is default port and `encryption_plugins` is array of encryptors (object with name field and path to the encryptor's so; name is unique for encryptor and using as an identificator).
 Available proto's values now: udp, icmp.
 The array `tunnels` describes all tunnels which have to be created in system.
 Descriptions of each parameter:

 - `remote` - ip address of the remote endpoint.
 Also available syntax in format "192.168.1.101:5555" where 5555 is port value.
 If port is not setted then the default port value will be used as a port.
 - `local` - ip address of the local interface which have to be used as VTEP (do not recommend use 0.0.0.0 as listening of all interfaces; better to use specific local ip of available network interface).
 Also available syntax in format "192.168.1.101:5555" (like for remote parameter)